Tory Lanez sentenced to 10 years for Megan Thee Stallion shooting

 Rapper Tory Lanez was sentenced to 10 years in prison Tuesday in Los Angeles County Superior Court for assaulting fellow artist Megan Thee Stallion.

-Last December, Tory Lanez was found guilty of shooting Megan Thee Stallion in the foot in July 2020 as they left a party at the home of celebrity Kylie Jenner.
+Last December, Lanez was found guilty of shooting Megan in the foot in July 2020 as they left a party at the home of celebrity Kylie Jenner.

 At his conviction, the defendant was found guilty of all three charges prosecutors had brought against him: assault with a firearm, illegal possession of a firearm and negligent discharge of a gun for shooting the plaintiff.

-When the shooting occurred, Megan Thee Stallion and Tory Lanez left the party along with a friend of hers and his bodyguard.
+When the shooting occurred, Megan and Lanez left the party along with a friend of hers and his bodyguard.
 The artists got into an argument in the car.
 He began shooting at her feet when she got out of the vehicle.
 She was hospitalized and underwent surgery.

 Prosecutors had sought a hefty sentence for the rapper.
-After the shooting, they said Tory Lanez launched "a campaign to humiliate and re-traumatize the victim" and "weaponized misinformation" on social media to turn public opinion against Megan Thee Stallion.
+After the shooting, they said Lanez launched "a campaign to humiliate and re-traumatize the victim" and "weaponized misinformation" on social media to turn public opinion against Megan.

 Lanez's lawyers, meanwhile, were hoping for rehabilitation over prison time.
 Judge David Herriford heard discussions about the rapper's struggles with alcohol, his childhood trauma and mental health, as well as statements and letters written supporting the defendant.